 The Chairman of the Board of Directors is responsible for conducting an annual review of the Board’s performance, addressing the effectiveness of the Board, the processes supporting its work, individual members’ contributions and the Chairman’s performance.

-In 2016/17, the evaluation was conducted by the individual directors and executives anonymously completing a comprehensive online questionnaire which was then summarized by an external consultant.
+In 2017/18, the evaluation was conducted by the individual directors and executives anonymously completing a comprehensive online questionnaire, which was then summarized by an external consultant.

 Similar evaluations of their effectiveness have been undertaken by the Audit Committee, the Nomination Committee, the Remuneration Committee and the Scientific Committee.

-The Chairman will hold individual meetings with the other directors to review their performance.
+The Chairman has held individual meetings with the other directors to review their performance.